 In both the writing of Wagner and Hamon there is no substantive discussion of these qualifications or their application or impact to the idea of modern day apostleship.
 What is also not said in their positions is that the role of church leader in the New Testament was more clearly applied to the elders and bishops than to the Apostles.
 “The New Testament uses the terms elder and bishop repeatedly for the leaders of the early churches.”
 Paul used the terms elder and overseer (Titus 1:5).
 The church leaders were not Apostles but roles with other names.

 Wagner and Hamon both use as support for their position the fact that the office of Apostle was not limited to the original twelve in the days of Jesus.
 There were more than the twelve original Apostles, as many as twenty four.
 In addition to the original group, Matthias replaced Judas.
 Also mentioned in the Bible as Apostles were Paul, Barnabas, James, Silas, Apollos, Andronicus, Epaphroditus, Junias, Timothy, and two that were unnamed.
 All of these fit the traditional three qualifications of Apostle.
-The office of Apostle did go past the original twelve in biblical accounts.
-The question at hand is whether this office applies to the modern day church and if there are Apostles present today beyond those mentioned in Scripture.
+The office of Apostle did go past the original twelve.
+The question at hand is whether this office applies to the modern day church.
 The conclusion of this writer will now be presented.

 This is one of many topics regularly debated by theologians, both charismatic and conservative.
 Some consider debate on this topic both “startling and disconcerting.”
 This writer finds the discussion enlightening and motivating.
 As long as all those involved are focused on the same goal the debate is positive in that it moves us all deeper into understanding the life, work and will of Jesus.
 He created the office of Apostle as a stone in the foundation of the early Church.
 The original twelve plus a few others made the path for all others to follow.
 Not all agree that the office of Apostle ended with the earthly generation of Jesus.
 The biblical evidence supports this conclusion.